 Cash inflows

-Sale of additional products: extended warranties, insurance, maintenance
+Sales of additional products: extended warranties, insurance, maintenance

 Cash outflows

-Operating expenses: salaries, rent, supplies, insurance, taxes
+Operating expenses: payroll, rent, utilities, insurance, taxes

-Financing: interests, amortizations, bank charges
+Financing: interest, repayments, bank charges

 1. Estimate realistic monthly income